CicloMapa

 We decided the main opportunities we wanted to focus on this solution were:

-• Unified map: solving for the lack of centralized, standardized, and updated bike maps of Brazilian cities.
+Solving for the lack of centralized, standardized, and up-to-date bike maps of Brazilian cities.
+Currently cities use different tools which makes data hard to make comparisons.

-• Target audience: although the project could benefit the average urban cyclist, our focus was on advocacy agents of low to medium technical savviness who could benefit from an easier access to up-to-date data.
+Although the project could benefit the average urban cyclist, our focus was on advocacy agents of low technical savviness who needed an easier access to up-to-date data.

 We also found out some of our “unfair” advantages: UCB and ITDP are two of the most prominent organizations of this kind that could invest in this project and would be able to mobilize the community.
 Also, everyone on the team already had experience with similar projects involving web apps, interactive maps, and OSM data.